ExplicITConsulting/set-outlooksignatures.com/blog/_posts/2025-10-14-alternating-banners-and-other-images.md

 - Restrict banner usage by date or season
 - You could assign banners based on your share price or expected weather queried from a web service
 - And much more, including any combination of the above

+Interested in learning more or seeing our solution in action?
+[Contact us](/contact) or explore further on our [website](/).
+We look forward to connecting with you!